Cochise County assistance programs.

 Not only may emergency financial help be given for basic needs, but there is also free health care for the uninsured as well as dental care.
 Or get hot meals from a soup kitchen and more, most of these are volunteer driven programs.

 Find financial assistance programs, counseling, and other aid

 One of the leading non-profit agencies to contact is Catholic Community Services of Cochise County.
 This organization partners and works closely with dozens of local charities and non-profits to help people pay bills, offer counseling, and other forms of assistance.
-The services and resources they offer include Dental Care, Counseling, Rent and Mortgage Help, Credit and Debt counseling, Tax Return Preparation, Transportation Assistance, and much more.
+The services and resources they offer include Dental Care, Counseling, or Rent and Mortgage Help.
+There is also free Credit and Debt counseling, Tax Return Preparation, Transportation Assistance, and much more.
 Call the non-profit at 1-800-234-0344.